Adventure for All

 Challenger Club - RYA, Sailability and BR, Rowability

 The Club’s role is to encourage and support people with disabilities.
+These sessions are aimed at anyone with any additional support need.
+You don’t need to be registered as disabled or have a diagnosed condition to attend.
 We enable people of all abilities to experience the joys of sailing, rowing and paddlesports in a safe and friendly environment.
 Staffed by qualified instructors and volunteers, the club meets every Saturday.
 Groups and individuals are welcome.

 The Club uses a variety of boats, including Challenger Trimarans, Hansa Dinghies, Drascombes and Kata Kanus, which are very stable boats.
 All specially designed for people with limited mobility.
 A hoist is available to enable people with physical disabilities to get into the boats.
 Rowing is also available in the afternoon for anyone who has physical, sensory or learning impairment